opcoder0/the-rust-book/ch15/box/README.md

 Without the `Deref` trait the type cannot be dereferenced.

 **NOTE** Behind the scenes the Rust compiler changes `*y` to `*(y.deref())`

+## Implicit Deref Coercion

+Deref coercion converts a reference type that implements the Deref trait into a reference of another type.
+For example the `String` type implements the Deref coercion that converts `&String` to `&str`.
+The example [here](./deref_coercion/src/main.rs) shows that the call to `decorate_print` does this -

+- MyBox<String>::deref returns &String
+- Rust compiler calls &String::deref which returns &str and that is passed to `decorate_print`